Richard Kingston

 Richard Kingston RHA (1922-2003)

 The Irish landscape, still-life and flower painter Richard Kingston was born in County Wicklow.
-Like Norman Garstin, Percy French and Nathiel Hone The Younger, Kingston first studied engineering before turning to art full-time.
+Like Norman Garstin, Percy French and Nathiel Hone The Younger, Kingston first studied engineering before turning to fine art full-time.

 During the late 1950s, Kingston had several solo exhibitions at the Ritchie Hendriks Gallery (Dublin) and the Leicester Galleries (London).